MrBukLau/mp3tag-web-sources-scripts/README.md

 ## Additional Information
 * For help with using web sources scripts in Mp3tag, click on this [link](https://github.com/jonaaa20/itunes-web-sources)
-* To find more web sources scripts for Mp3tag, click on this [link](https://community.mp3tag.de/c/development/web-sources-scripts/12)
+* To find more web sources scripts to use in Mp3tag, click on this [link](https://community.mp3tag.de/c/development/web-sources-scripts/12)
+* To learn more about the APIs, [click here for the Apple Music API](https://developer.apple.com/documentation/applemusicapi/) and [click here for the iTunes Store API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/)
-* To view the original web sources scripts, [click here for Apple Music](https://community.mp3tag.de/t/ws-apple-music/51184) and [click here for the iTunes Store](https://community.mp3tag.de/t/ws-itunes/13478)
+* To view the original web sources scripts, [click here for the Apple Music script](https://community.mp3tag.de/t/ws-apple-music/51184) and [click here for the iTunes Store script](https://community.mp3tag.de/t/ws-itunes/13478)

 ## License
 [MIT](https://github.com/MrBukLau/mp3tag-web-sources-scripts/blob/main/LICENSE)